-Greetings fellow readers of JAPAN Forward.
+Greetings fellow readers of JAPAN Forward and friends of judo.

 It is now late July and schools in Japan are about to begin summer vacation.